EightyEighth/noneapi/README.md

             return order

    ```
-    In this scenario, any service using `zero-connect` can communicate directly with this service by invoking the `add_order` method.
+    In this scenario, any service using `noneapi` can communicate directly with this service by invoking the `add_order` method.

     - **`name`**: Identifier for the service.
 This is used for service discovery and is mandatory for each service.